editorandcriticism/editorandcriticism.github.io/cc/notebook.md

 catch myself trying to gauge -- or even test -- a person's capacity for it.
 Empathy, quite clearly, conflicts with our society's penchant for predatory capitalism.
 Is the economic system, by necessity, pushing out empathy?
-It has certainly done so, it seems to me, in most businesses and work places.
+It has certainly done so, it seems to me, in many businesses and work places.
 But is it also pushing empathy out of interpersonal relationships?
 In such a climate, empathy and kindness become practices of